-To the extent permitted by law and after consultation with the Human Resources Director or their designee, proof of illness in the form of a doctor's certificate or an advice nurse statement may by required at any time after an employee has used fifty percent (50%) of their annual sick leave accrual in a calendar year.
+At the discretion of the employee's supervisor, To the extent permitted by law and after consultation with the Human Resources Director or their designee, proof of illness in the form of a physician's doctor's certificate or an advice nurse statement may by required at any time after an employee has used fifty percent (50%) of their annual sick leave accrual in a calendar year. for any period of absence for which sick leave is claimed; however, when absence is for more than five (5) consecutive workdays the employee shall file a physician's certificate with the Division Manager stating the cause of the absence.
+The physician's certificate shall be applicable for every day of the employee's absence.